-Carmarthenshire PSB Well-being Objective Steps taken by the Town/Community Council that contribute to the Wellbeing Objective How have the 5 Ways of Working been used to shape your activity?
-(Summary in Appendix A) Which national Well-being Goals does this work support?
-(Summary in Appendix B) Healthy Habits: People have a good quality of life, and make healthy choices about their lives and environment Community adoption plan with Welsh Water for Lower Lliedi Reservoir, Swiss Valley The community adoption plan was agreed in November 2020, and is the first of its kind in Wales.
+Steps taken by Llanelli Rural Council that contribute to the Wellbeing Objective How have the 5 Ways of Working been used to shape your activity?
+(Summary in Appendix A)

+Which national Wellbeing Goals does this work support?
+(Summary in Appendix B)

+Community adoption plan with Welsh Water for Lower Lliedi Reservoir, Swiss Valley The community adoption plan was agreed in November 2020, and is the first of its kind in Wales.
 Its purpose is designed to open up the Lower Lliedi Reservoir local beauty spot to members of the public.
 The intention is to enable recreation, public access for all and create a high quality visitor experience that balances recreation with conservation and biodiversity.
 The agreement allows regulated water access for paddle sports and anglers.
 The space will be promoted as a place where schools and other outdoor education providers can visit.
 Volunteering opportunities have been created since the adoption.
 The toilet block has been restored and the car parks have been reopened.
 The eastern footpath has been resurfaced whilst improvements have also been made where necessary on parts of the western footpath.
-The adoption has prompted the council to establish volunteer led angling and paddle sports clubs.
+The adoption has prompted the council to establish a volunteer led angling club.
 The agreement also allows for opportunities for angling and canoe competitions and mobile traders at the site.
 This in turn will have a positive effect on the local economy and tourism industry.
-The council installed visitor counters at entrance points at the site and between 1 April 2022 and 31 March 2023 they recorded 103,296 visitors to the reservoir.
-The council was successful in obtaining £52,919.74 from the Welsh Government's Woodland Investment Fund.
-The grant enabled the council to improve the visitor experience by way of a new woodland management plan and installation of new signage, seating/picnic areas, accessibility, footpath repair and improvements to existing woodland trails.
-Habitat boxes were installed to help monitor and aid biodiversity in the woodland.
-The council continues to work with a number of public sector partners to deliver in its site management plan.
-Staff are assigned with site monitoring which ensures the area is maintained for the purposes it is intended for.
-Based on the recommendations of stakeholders, an Resilient Wales
+The council installed visitor counters at entrance points at the site and between 1 April 2023 and 31 March 2024 they recorded 99,254 visitors to the reservoir.

+The council has improved the visitor experience by way of a woodland management plan and installation of signage, seating/picnic areas, accessibility, footpath repair and improvements to existing woodland trails.
+Habitat boxes have been installed to help monitor and aid biodiversity in the woodland.